I decided to visit Uluru long before I ever went backpacking Australia.

 This was something that I found hard to believe.
 Firstly, why would anyone want to ruin such a beautiful and culturally significant area, secondly, looking around at that landscape I just could not imagine there ever being a time when it looked so different.

-The tourism industry was shifted to the new town of Yulara in 1984 and this is where you would most likely stay when visiting Uluru.
+The tourism industry was shifted to the new town of Yulara in 1984 and this is where you would most likely stay.

-Once you arrive at the Uluru-Kata Tjuta National Park, you will be required to pay the entrance fee to the park.
+Once you arrive at the Uluru-Kata Tjuta National Park, you must pay the entrance fee to the park.
 It is $25.00 for a 3-day pass, if you come with a tour this should be included in the price.
 Children under 16 can enter the park for free.

 One of the more striking things regarding the landscape is the abundance of vegetation.
 This being the outback, you assume desert, but the park is surrounded by green vegetation as you can see in the pictures.
 It was certainly a shock to me, especially after coming from Coober Pedy, and proved that assumptions are rarely correct.

 Another striking feature of Uluru is the composition of the rock.
-As you can see from the picture above, a lot of erosion has taken place and it looks vastly different up close than from afar.
+Erosion has worked away at the rock and it looks vastly different up close than from afar.
 Again, this was a bit of a surprise, but interesting nonetheless.

 Black stains are noticeable as you walk around and these are from rainwater.
 Only about 1/2% of the visitors to Uluru will see rain when it is raining and it is supposed to be some sight, as rain cascades from the rock!